Seeed-Studio/wiki-documents/docs/Sensor/Seeeduino Series/Application/Grove-SGP41-with-AHT20.md

 - **Step 2.** Refer to [How to install library](https://wiki.seeedstudio.com/How_to_install_Arduino_Library) to install library for Arduino.

-- **Step 3.** After downloading and installing the libraries correctly, you can upload the code below, which is a combination of the [SGP41](Grove-smart_air_quality_sensor.md#software) and the [AHT20](/Grove-AHT20-I2C-Industrial-Grade-Temperature&Humidity-Sensor/#software-code) software with the formulas described in the introduction added.
+- **Step 3.** After downloading and installing the libraries correctly, you can upload the code below, which is a combination of the [SGP41](https://wiki.seeedstudio.com/grove-smart-air-quality-sensor-sgp41#software) and the [AHT20](https://wiki.seeedstudio.com/Grove-AHT20-I2C-Industrial-Grade-Temperature&Humidity-Sensor//#software-code) software with the formulas described in the introduction added.

-#### Software Code
+### 3. Upload the Code and check the result

+- **Step 1.** Upload the demo.
+If you do not know how to upload the code, please check [How to upload code](https://wiki.seeedstudio.com/Upload_Code/).

 ```cpp
 // ARDUINO DEMO FOR GROVE-AHT20+SGP41